OfficeDev/office-js-docs-pr/docs/testing/create-a-network-shared-folder-catalog-for-task-pane-and-content-add-ins.md

 # Sideload Office Add-ins for testing

-You can install an Office Add-in for testing in an Office client running on Windows by using a shared folder catalog to publish the manifest to a network file share.
+You can install an Office Add-in for testing in an Office client running on Windows by either 1) using a shared folder catalog to publish the manifest to a network file share, or 2) [running the "**npm run sideload**" command from the root of the add-in project folder (**NOTE**: this method only works for Excel, Word and PowerPoint add-ins)](sideload-office-addin-using-sideload-command.md).

 If you're not testing a Word, Excel, or PowerPoint add-in on Windows, see one of the following topics to sideload your add-in:

 - [Sideload Office Add-ins in Office Online for testing](sideload-office-add-ins-for-testing.md)
 - [Sideload Office Add-ins on iPad and Mac for testing](sideload-an-office-add-in-on-ipad-and-mac.md)

-The following video walks you through the process of sideloading your add-in on Office desktop or Office Online.
+The following video walks you through the process of sideloading your add-in on Office desktop or Office Online using a shared folder catalog.

 > [!VIDEO https://www.youtube.com/embed/XXsAw2UUiQo]